 The Department of Fine Arts offers four areas of study: art, music, speech and theatre, and worship leadership.
 Six degree programs are available.
 Students may major in Music, Speech and Theatre, or Worship Leadership to receive a Bachelor of Arts, Bachelor of Science, Bachelor of Music, or Bachelor of Music Education.
 Minors are available in Art, Music, and Speech and Theatre.

 Offerings in music are designed to provide students with the necessary skills and knowledge to read, understand, perform, and create music.
 The curriculum accommodates students who are preparing for careers in the teaching of music and church music ministry.
 Ensemble and individual performing experiences are provided at all levels.
 The combined academic and performance skills developed should ideally enhance a student’s aesthetic appreciation of music.

 BMC offers band scholarships.
-For more information about BMC's marching band - BlueSound, the BMC Jazz Ensemble, or the Concert band, contact Brandon Hardin at email@example.com or call at 662.685.4771 (Ext.
-134).
+For more information about BMC's marching band - BlueSound, the BMC Jazz Ensemble, or the Concert band, contact Will Curry at firstname.lastname@example.org or call at 662.685.4771 (Ext.
+185).